 Hey, what’s up?
 This is Jason Drohn.
 Welcome to today’s presentation.
-So what we’re going to talk about today, we’re just going to bust right into it and that is how to sell digital products.
-There's so many services, so many people with expertise and knowledge and there's so much experience out there, that right now is sitting at home, whether it's unemployed or they got let go from their job or they were downsized or laid off or any one of the number of things that have happened in the last two or three weeks.
+What we’re going to talk about today, we’re just going to bust right into it and that is how to sell digital products.
+There are so many services and many people with expertise and knowledge that right now is sitting at home.

-So what I wanted to do was kick off this idea, or it's not even an idea, but this thing that I have had a lot of experience in, in the last decade, which is selling digital products, coaching, all of that kind of stuff.
+What I wanted to do was kick off this idea, but this thing that I have had a lot of experience in, in the last decade, which is selling digital products, coaching, all of that kind of stuff.
 Because when you’re talking about how to sell digital products and membership sites and e-books, they give you a way to package your knowledge and sell it at scale.

 I actually wrote an entire book on this called Create.
-So this book, bam, is Transform What You Know Into How You Get Paid.
-It is available on Amazon, although I don’t think it will probably get shipped to you for the next month.
-So in today’s presentation, we’re going to go through a little bit of what’s in the book.
+The title of the book is Transform What You Know Into How You Get Paid.
+It is available on Amazon but I don’t think it will probably get shipped to you for the next month.
+In today’s presentation, we’re going to go through a little bit of what’s in the book.

 We’re also going to talk about, and a lot of it, the hyper condensed form of it is available over on Done For You.
-So if you’re on the Done For You Facebook page or on the YouTube channel, you’re going to be able to see this post here.
-So in the question box, I just dropped a link.
-But basically that is how to launch and sell digital products, a very, very condensed form.
+If you’re on the Done For You Facebook page or on the YouTube channel, you’re going to be able to see this post here.
+In the question box, I just dropped a link.
+But basically, that is how to launch and sell digital products, a very, very condensed form.

-So this literally is, I think this book is 239 pages.
-So we have a lot to cover in the next 30 minutes or 45 minutes or so.
+This literally is, I think this book is 239 pages.
+We have a lot to cover in the next 30 minutes or 45 minutes or so.
 Obviously, we’re not going to get through all of it, but we’re going to do our best to move through the information.

-So let me just drop my link in here.
-So this is the blog post that we’re going to be riffing off of.
-So this blog post is the ultimate guide for how to sell digital products.
+Let me just drop my link in here.
+This is the blog post that we’re going to be riffing off of.
+This blog post is the ultimate guide for how to sell digital products.
 And then we’re going to throw this…

-So basically in packaging your knowledge and experience up into something that can be sold online and fulfilled online and fulfilled digitally, so you don’t have to fulfill a physical product.
+Basically in packaging your knowledge and experience up into something that can be sold online and fulfilled online and fulfilled digitally, you don’t have to fulfill a physical product.
 You don’t have any costs of goods sold, you don’t have the cost of DVDs or any of this other stuff.
-That stuff was all like super, super popular back when I first got started, 10, 12 years ago, people had these big DVD courses where they basically shipped you a box of stuff.
-There was DVDs and workbooks and textbooks and all kinds of crazy stuff in there.
+That stuff was all super, super popular back when I first got started, 10, 12 years ago, people had these big DVD courses where they basically shipped you a box of stuff.
+There were DVDs and workbooks and textbooks and all kinds of crazy stuff in there.
 And that’s how they taught people.